ljunggren/boozang-docs/README.md

 **Stable to code changes**

 Boozang is fundamentally different from other test tools.
 Boozang uses natural language to identify browser elements, instead of the DOM elements, making tests incredibly stable to changes of the underlying implementation.
-It´s possible to completely change the underlying technology without affecting the tests.
+It's possible to completely change the underlying technology without affecting the tests.
 You can go from a Java legacy application to Angular and the tests remain the same, as long as the business requirements do.

 **Automated documentation**